 Karen’s entire house was so tastefully decorated and welcoming.
-Her personality came through in her delightfully cheerful and cosy home: from the hats in the hallway to the caddy in the kitchen, her quaint and old-world knick-knacks all added to the charm!
+Her personality came through in her delightfully cheerful and cosy home: from the hats in the hallway to the caddy in the kitchen.

 It took us no time to don our aprons and get into Karen’s fabulous kitchen for our first cooking lesson.
-While Karen worked on the main dish, a wonderful pork and apple recipe which included a lovely bit of Calvados, Jill and I were instructed on how to make an appetizer each.
+While Karen worked on the main dish, (a wonderful pork and apple recipe which included a lovely bit of Calvados), Jill and I were each instructed on how to make an appetizer.

-Jill made Karen’s Marinated English Goat’s Cheese with Garlic, Stem Ginger and Herbs, while I worked on putting the Bresaola, Arugula and Parmesan Appetizers together.
+Jill made a marinated English goat cheese with garlic, stem ginger and herbs, while I worked on putting the bresaola, arugula and Parmigiano Reggiano appetizers together.
 Both recipes couldn’t have been simpler, but they tasted wonderful.

-Jill stepped out to pick fresh herbs from Karen’s incredible garden, just outside her kitchen door.
+Jill stepped out to pick fresh herbs from Karen’s garden just outside her kitchen door.